Journey Beyond: History

 In 2019, Great Southern Rail was re-branded as Journey Beyond Rail Expeditions and Great Southern became the name of a train running between Adelaide and Brisbane, weekly during the summer months.
 Subsequently the brand name reverted to Journey Beyond.
 In 2017, a private company, Experience Australia Group Pty Ltd, was established as the corporate entity conducting the business's operations.
 As of 2024, despite the changes in ownership the company was continuing in that role.

-Acquisitions since 2015 included Cruise Whitsundays and Rottnest Express, the Eureka Tower Skydeck, Horizontal Falls Seaplane Adventures, Outback Spirit Tours, Sal Salis Ningaloo Reef, Darwin Harbour Cruises and Vintage Rail Journeys.
+Acquisitions since 2015 included Cruise Whitsundays and Rottnest Express ferry companies, the Eureka Tower Skydeck, Horizontal Falls Seaplane Adventures, Outback Spirit Tours, Sal Salis Ningaloo Reef, Darwin Harbour Cruises and Vintage Rail Journeys (NSW rail tours).
 As of 2022, it was Australia's largest experiential tourism business.

 In January 2022, Quadrant Private Equity sold its 13 brands, including the trains, for a reported A$600 million.
 The buyer was the San Francisco-based Hornblower Group, owned by Crestview Partners, a New York-based private equity firm.
 Hornblower Group operated cruises and tours, including Hornblower Cruises, which operated from 125 American cities.
 After failing to find a buyer in 2023, Hornblower filed for bankruptcy in February 2024; Journey Beyond activities were separated from the group and came under sole ownership of Crestview Partners.

+In February 2026 Captain Cook Cruises and SeaLink businesses were purchased from the Kelsian Group.
+The following month, Voyages Indigenous Tourism Australia, which operates Ayers Rock Resort and Mossman Gorge Cultural Centre, was purchased from the Indigenous Land and Sea Corporation.